Will My Koi Pond Freeze in Winter? A Guide to Frozen Pond Protection

 Both koi and goldfish can survive in very cold water, but they cannot survive being frozen solid in ice.
 If you think your pond will freeze solid, which may happen with smaller ponds, we advise fish be brought inside or moved somewhere warmer, such as a greenhouse.
 It’s very unlikely that larger ponds will freeze solid, especially with the correct winter equipment in place (heaters/aerators), but it could happen for small or pre-formed ponds in colder locations.

-When water temperatures reach 50ºF (10°c), koi will stop eating and begin a process called “hibernation”, which allows them to survive on very low energy requirements.
-So long as the water under the ice doesn’t freeze solid, and there is an air hole for them to breath, they should be able to get through the winter without issue as they sleep off the season.
+When water temperatures reach 50ºF (10°C), koi will stop eating and begin a process called “torpor,” or more casually, “hibernation” (though torpor is not actually the same as hibernation), which allows them to survive on very low energy requirements.
+So long as the water under the ice doesn’t freeze solid, and there is an air hole for them to breathe, they should be able to get through the winter without issue as they sleep off the season.

 Should I break my pond ice in winter?